 The neocortex plays a key role in sensory perception and higher cognitive functions.
 Unraveling how this seemingly simple sheet of neurons allows so many complex behaviors is one of the great challenges of neuroscience.
 Our overall goal is to understand the neural basis of perception.

 At the Cortical Circuits Lab we study the cortical areas that are required for visual perception in rodents.
-Using advanced optical methods, we study axons that linking distant areas of the neocortex.
-We map their connectivity with unprecedented detail and manipulate them in animals performing visual tasks in order to understand the logic of inter-areal interactions .
+Using advanced optical methods, we study axons linking distant areas of the neocortex.
+We map their connectivity, record the signals they relay and manipulate their activity in animals performing visual tasks in order to understand the logic of inter-areal interactions .

 How the brain builds a representation of the environment from sensory stimuli